 QuickBooks Desktop imports QBO, IIF, QBJ files.
 If your QuickBooks version is older than three years, use the IIF format.
 If you have QuickBooks 2013 or later, you may also use QBJ format.
 QuickBooks Online imports QBO, QFX, OFX, CSV (limited) files.

 Your QuickBooks version must not be older than three years to import QBO files.
 QBO (Web Connect) files are imported under Bank Feeds in QuickBooks where they are matched to vendor records and assigned expense/income accounts.
 QBO files do not carry expense/income accounts (categories) as the categorization is done after import in QuickBooks.

 The IIF format is considered "low level" or "system" format and QuickBooks imports it right into its database, so you have to be precise with the data you provide.
 Typos and mismatches will result in new vendor records and accounts created.
 Always do a backup (as with any other import) for QuickBooks company file before any IIF import.
-Putting aside the scary part, this is great format widely used and you can import data quickly.
+Putting aside the scary part, this is a great format widely used and you can import data quickly.
 If you just figuring out QuickBooks, start with the QBO format (see above).